WHAT would it do for me?

 FM suffered a stroke in his 70's which affected his left side and he was told he would never walk again, but within three months he was back teaching and as active as ever.
 The 'sickly babe' died aged 86 in 1955, just four days after giving his final lesson.

-In 1931 he agreed to set up the first teacher training school and new generations of teachers were born, as they still are today, from the three year training course.
+In 1931 he agreed to set up the first teacher training school and new generations of teachers were born, as they still are today.
+Training to become an Alexander teacher involves attending a three or four year training course to complete the approximately 1500 hours requirement.
 There are now teacher training schools all over the world and many thousands of teachers, along with worldwide Alexander Societies overseeing the teaching of his work with a full and detailed Code of Conduct.

 As the AT is most certainly not only for performers, thousands of people have gained benefit from the work, and some well known people who have the AT in their lives are: Aldous Huxley, Roald Dahl, Judi Dench, Ben Kingsley, Michael Caine, Jeremy Irons, John Cleese, William Hurt, Paul Newman, Robin Williams, Paul McCartney, Madonna, Victoria Beckham, Yehudi Menuhin, Sting, and Nobel Prize winner for medicine and physiology, Nikolaas Tinbergen, who devoted over half his acceptance speech to Alexander's work.